Written ByRenan França

 Certificates of completion

 Certificates of completion on edX are offered for paid courses.
-However, for most free courses, certificates are optional and offered at affordable prices that allow learners to upgrade their audit tracks into verified tracks.
+However, for most free courses, certificates are optional and offered at affordable prices that allow learners to upgrade from the audit track to the verified track.

 To get a certificate of completion, edX will ask learners to undergo some verification with ID and other information which may take a while.